Beijing, formerly known as Peking, is the capital of the People’s Republic of China, and the country’s political and cultural center.

-Specifically, the added value of Beijing’s modern service industry – which includes financial, technology, information services, and other advanced services – comprised around 60 percent of GDP in 2018.
-Income derived from cultural industries, meanwhile, reached RMB 1 trillion (US$15 billion) in that year.
+Specifically, the added value of Beijing’s modern service industry – which includes financial, technology, information services, and other advanced services – contributed to around 60 percent of its GDP in 2021.
+Income derived from the cultural industries, meanwhile, reportedly reached RMB 1 trillion (US$15 billion) in the same year.

-In 2017, Beijing municipal authorities released a document called Beijing Overall Urban Planning (2016-2035), which set out the city’s development plan until 2035.
+In September 2017, the Central Committee of the Communist Party of China and the State Council jointly presented the Beijing Urban Master Plan (2016-2035), to set out the city’s development plan until 2035.
 According to the plan, Beijing will look to leverage its position as a “national center of politics, culture, international exchanges, and scientific and technological innovation” as a basis for its development and become a “world-class harmonious and livable city” by 2035.

 According to Beijing city authorities, this will require dispersing “non-capital functions” from the city to solve urban problems like an overcrowded downtown and widespread air pollution.
 For this purpose, authorities set up “three red lines” to restrict this city’s overpopulation, ecological pollution, and excessive urban development in stages by 2035.

 National-level authorities are looking to shift many of Beijing’s “non-capital functions” to the Xiongan New Area, a development hub for the Beijing-Tianjin-Hebei economic triangle.
 The Xiongan New Area is considered a pet project of Chinese President Xi Jinping, who wants the city to become emblematic of China’s next stage of economic development.